subev/refjump.nvim/README.md

       enable = true, -- Make `]r`/`[r` repeatable with `;`/`,` using demicolon.nvim
     },
   },
-  verbose = true, -- Print message if no reference is found }
+  loop = true, -- Loop back to first/last reference when reaching the end verbose = true, -- Print message if no reference is found }
 ```